Honka3rd/RxStore/README.md

 const g1 = getState("groups");
 // should equal with a default clone function, inner objects are not cloned
-// shoud not equal given a specific deepclone function console.log(g1[0] === getClonedState("groups")[0]);
+// should not equal given a specific deep clone function console.log(g1[0] === getClonedState("groups")[0]);

 setTimeout(() => {